UK PM says doctors had plan in case he died of Covid-19 - Borneo Post Online

-Doctors treating Boris Johnson for coronavirus prepared to announce his death after he was taken to intensive care, the British prime minister said on Sunday, in his first detailed comments about his illness.
+LONDON: Doctors treating Boris Johnson for coronavirus prepared to announce his death after he was taken to intensive care, the British prime minister said yesterday, in his first detailed comments about his illness.

 “It was a tough old moment, I won’t deny it,” he was quoted as saying by the Sun on Sunday newspaper in an interview.
 “They had a strategy to deal with a ‘death of Stalin’-type scenario.